wp-plugins/google-analytics-top-posts-widget/readme.txt

 * Showhome: Will remove home page from list: (usually "yoursite.com" is the highest viewed page)
 * Time: Selects how far back you would like analytics to pull from

+Since 1.3:

+* titleremove: Remove site title from listings.
+(Unless your site doesn't output the site titles, then you will need to add this in order for the filter settings below to work.)
+* contentfilter: Limit listings to a particular post-type (post, page, etc)
+* catlimit: Limit listings to specific categories. (comma separated category ID's)
+* catfilter: Remove listings in specific categories. (comma separated category ID's)
+* postfilter: Remove specific posts/pages, etc by ID. (comma separated post ID's)

 All of the widget options are exactly that.. optional.
 If you don't include them it will pick some defaults.

 = Plugin Features: =